vorozhko/Leaderboard-MVC-api/README.md

 # Leaderboard API

 This project is a Model-View-Controller (MVC) API for managing a leaderboard.
-It is built using FastAPI and SQLModel, providing endpoints to create, update, and retrieve leaderboard scores.
+It is built using FastAPI and SQLModel, providing endpoints to create, update, and retrieve leaderboard scores along with rank.

 ## Features